brandonzhang1/Terminal-Programs/cshell/README.md

 ### Supported Commands

-$<var>=<value>: declare a variable to hold the designated value
+$(var)=(value): Declare a variable to hold the designated value.

-print [args]: print the value associated with each variable designated by args, if a variable is not assigned it will be mentioned
+print [args]: Print the value associated with each variable designated in args.
+If a variable is not assigned it will be mentioned.

-exit: terminates the shell instance
+exit: Terminates the shell instance.

-log: print a history of executed commands with time and return codes
+log: Print a history of executed commands with time and return codes.

-theme <arg>: change the terminal's text colour to a set of supported colours: black, red, green, yellow, blue, magenta, cyan, white, and their bright versions.
+theme (arg): Change the terminal's text colour to a set of supported colours: black, red, green, yellow, blue, magenta, cyan, white, and their bright versions.

 The shell can also execute any command that the terminal can also execute.